 - 1/4 cup shredded carrot (about 1 small carrot)

-- 1 small red chile pepper, finely minced
+- 1 small red chile pepper or jalapeno, finely minced

 - 2 cloves garlic, minced